csieber/hvbench/README.md

 # hvbench: An open and scalable SDN hypervisor benchmark

-hvbench is an open and scalable OpenFlow controller/switch/hyperisor benchmark based on message type weights.
-A central API controls distributed message generators (acting as switches or controllers) and run-time statistics such as delay are fed back to the API or external programs.
+hvbench is an open and scalable OpenFlow controller/switch/hyperisor benchmark based on distributed message generators.
+A central API configures the message generators (which act as switches or controllers) and collects run-time statistics such as the response delay.
 Check out the OSSN paper [here](http://www.lkn.ei.tum.de/forschung/publikationen/dateien/Sieber2016hvbench:Anopenand.pdf) for an in-depth overview.

 ![Overview](/doc/overview.png)